bygui86/konf-sh/README.md

 `konf` makes easier to manage, maintain and use the Kubernetes configuration file (per default `~/.kube/config`).

+This project was inspired by [kubectx+kubens](https://github.com/ahmetb/kubectx).

-This project is under active development.
+This repo is under active development.

 ---